blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/Wireshark/Wireshark.md

 ![](attachments/wireshark_expandeddecode.png)

 This means you do not have to memorize every possible packet and protocol value in hex...
-Unless that is your thing.
-If it is....
+Unless that is your thing.<br>  If it is....
 You must be Judy Novak, Mike Poor, or Jonathan Ham.

 The last window is the **hex** for the packet: